nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 - To help promote the UX Playground community and its offering of events, courses and client projects.
 - A registration process for people to join Project UX.
 - Allow visitors to contact UX Playground for any queries they have.

+**Key stats**

+Since the launch of the new design, within 6 months the website had:

+- Increased visitor traffic by 91%.
+- Increased website sessions by 158%.
+- Increased pageviews by 219%.

+In 2021, with our community events done remotely we also utilised other channels apart from Meetup.com to promote events e.g. LinkedIn.
+Data showed that:

+- Other website and social media referrals increased by 23%.
+- Direct traffic increased by 10%.

+Overall, this suggests that by promoting the website across multiple channels e.g. LinkedIn, Meetup, Twitter etc. helps to raise awareness of UX Playground's content and design community.

 ### Team